mategarb/GeneSPIDER2/README.md

        SNR_phi_true: 10.991
       SNR_phi_gauss: 10.341

 The SNRs reported here correspond the definitions in equations in Tjärnberg *et. al.*, *manuscript.* 2017 by default.
-However, the SNR is calculated for all $i$ with the following two functions:
+However, the SNR is calculated for all \(i\) with the following two functions:

     disp('SNR estimate based on actual noise matrix E for each variable') SNRe = analyse.Data.calc_SNR_phi_true(Data);